jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.72 TrendSurfaceVectorPoints

-Estimates a trend surface from vector points..
+Estimates a trend surface from vector points.

 *Parameters*: